Road trip to the sunflower fields in Brisbane

 Follow this road trip guide between Brisbane and the Sunflower Trail for a full day exploring the Brisbane region – we guarantee you’ll come home with more than just sunflower pictures.

-The sunflowers will be in bloom from mid January until March, however, the flowers can be incredibly weather dependent.
+The sunflowers will be in bloom from early January until March, however, the flowers can be incredibly weather dependent.
 Check with the local tourism offices before you go to get information on the condition of the sunflower fields.
 The next field is set to bloom in the Allora region in 1-2 weeks.

 Use this Google Map we've created to help guide you.